heisenbug0/bash_script/README.md

 We welcome contributions!
 Please follow these guidelines:

-### Getting Started
-1. Fork the repository
-2. Create a new branch for your deployment script
-3. Follow the directory structure and documentation standards
-4. Test your scripts thoroughly
-5. Submit a pull request

 ### Script Standards
 Each script should:
 - **Error Handling**: Include comprehensive error handling with meaningful messages